mlabs-haskell/uplc-benchmark/tests/README.md

 ## Usage

 Dev shell will provide environment variables that point to validator implementations.
-For testing purposes they can be overritten locally.
+For testing purposes they can be overwritten locally.
 Env variables must point to directories with `.bin` files.
 - `UPLC_BENCHMARK_BIN_PLUTARCH`
 - `UPLC_BENCHMARK_BIN_AIKEN`
 - `UPLC_BENCHMARK_BIN_PLUTUS_TX`